 As iron sharpens iron, so one person sharpens another.
 Proverbs 27:17

 The Apostolic church takes the Great Commission seriously.
 That means sharing the Gospel and committing to one another through discipleship, which teaches people how to operate in all the benefits of God’s Kingdom.
 Read about the Great Commission

 The Apostolic Church has a different structure than many churches today.
 Most churches in our society are Pastoral in that a Pastor fills most of the roles in the leading of the ministry.
 The gifting of the Pastor is vital to the church, but a strong church has many needs.
 Thankfully God has provided a set of gifts to meet those needs.
 If you study the first-century church structure, you will find 5 very different but equally important gifts operating all at the same time.
-This is what is known as the 5 fold ministry.
+This is what is known as the 5 fold ministry or the five fold church.
 These gifts are detailed extensively in the bible and come together as a leadership structure that empowers the church.